omarsbu/200-MHz-Bandwidth-Oscilloscope-/Signal Processing/README.md

 displaying the waveform on the screen.

 At the maximum time per division setting of 1 second/div, the oscilloscope would display a 10 second span of data across a screen with 10 divisions.
 Given the current data rate of 6 Gbps, this would require 60 gigabits of memory to store all of the samples before processing!
-Since we do not have enough memory to process all of the signals at once, we will need a buffer to process parts of the signal and then reconstruct the waveform from the segmented data.
+Since we do not have enough memory to process all of the samples at once, we will need a buffer to process parts of the signal and then reconstruct the waveform from the segmented data.